 Decreasing lag by less than ten milliseconds may not seem important, and for many people, even gamers, it’s not.
 However, input lag can be worth eliminating for ultra-competitive gaming or for those who like games to feel as smooth as possible.
 This is, once again, an issue some people will notice more readily than others.

 Do you need really need a 120Hz or 240Hz monitor?

-Still, if possible, try finding a 120Hz monitor in a store.
+If possible, try finding a 120Hz monitor in a store.
 Many have motion demos running to show off the feature.
 You might also refer to past experience; if you immediately notice stuttering or blur at the movie theater, or on your television, you’ll probably notice the difference.
-People who’ve never had a problem, however, may not see an improvement.
+People who’ve never had a problem, however, may not see much of an improvement.